AlibabaCloudDocs/icms_mqtt/intl.en-US/Function Overview/Advanced functions/P2P messaging model.md

 # P2P messaging model {#concept_96176_zh .concept}

-AliwareMQ for IoT supports the point-to-point \(P2P\) messaging model, in addition to the publish-subscribe messaging model that is supported by the standard MQTT protocol.
-This topic describes the concepts and principles of the P2P model as well as how to use AliwareMQ for IoT to send and receive messages through P2P.
+Message Queue for MQTT supports the point-to-point \(P2P\) messaging model, in addition to the publish-subscribe messaging model that is supported by the standard MQTT protocol.
+This topic describes the concepts and principles of the P2P model as well as how to use Message Queue for MQTT to send and receive messages through P2P.

 ## What is the P2P model? {#section_fg4_dka_kjz .section}